-After a hearing, the Board shall deliberate and determine, by majority vote, whether the appellant has proved by clear and convincing evidence that the administrative action violated established University procedure and whether the violation adversely affected an established faculty right.
-(184.108.40.206)
+After a hearing, the Board shall deliberate and determine, by majority vote, whether the complainant has shown by a preponderance of the evidence that the administrative action adversely affected an established right(s).
+(FSRR 22.214.171.124)

-2. The Board’s written decision shall include specific findings of fact regarding contested factual issues, explain how the Board interpreted and applied relevant laws, regulations, rules or policies, and articulate the basis for its conclusions regarding whether a violation of established procedures occurred.
+2. The Board’s written decision shall include specific findings of fact regarding contested factual issues, explain how the Board interpreted and applied relevant laws, regulations, rules, or policies or, as applicable, and articulate the basis for its conclusions.
 The decision shall also include recommendations concerning appropriate actions to be taken in light of its findings and conclusions, which may be addressed to the parties or other responsible individuals.

 4. A copy of the written decision will be provided to the parties, the Chancellor, the Provost, and any other administrative officials involved in the case.

 Members of the Board will maintain the confidentiality of the proceedings and records unless the parties waive confidentiality.
 Board members, however, may obtain confidential assistance from the administrative staff of the Office of University Governance.
 Hearings involving confidential personnel matters or other matters required to be kept confidential by law or University regulation, rule, or policy are closed to the public.

 These procedures will be construed and applied in accordance with the procedural guarantees specified in Article XII, section 2 of the University Senate Code and relevant provisions of University Senate Rules and Regulations (USRR) and Faculty Senate Rules and Regulations (FSRR).

 The above procedures do not apply to Appeals from Tenure and Promotion Decisions, and hearings on dismissal of Tenured faculty.